lwear/FirebaseTicTacToe/README.md

     <script src="https://www.gstatic.com/firebasejs/8.3.2/firebase-database.js"></script>
   ```

   2. In a browser, go to the [Firebase console of your project](https://console.firebase.google.com/).
 Choose your project, and click the gear next to "Project Overview" and select "Project Settings".
 Scroll down to "Firebase SDK snippet" and select "CDN".
-Copy and paste the code from between the &gt;script> and &gt;/script> tags.
+Copy and paste the code from between the &lt;script> and &lt;/script> tags.
 Now paste this code into the top of tictactoe.js.
 This will be unique to each person.

 ## TASK 3: This task is to setup the database to recognize when a player is online OR not.
 There will be a message in the sub-heading on the FIRST window saying "Waiting for second player"